- How do I know how much to pay?

 Commencing International students

-- Follow the steps outlined in your Letter of Offer.
+- Follow the steps outlined in your Letter of Offer in order to accept your offer and pay your fees

 Continuing International students

-- Generate a new invoice in USC Central.
+- Generate and print your new invoice in USC Central after you have completed your enrolment.

 - Watch the How to pay your fees via USC Online Payments video in the USC Central Guide for a demonstration.